-Somalia: Deadly explosion hits Mogadishu
+Somalia explosion: At least 75 people killed in Mogadishu

 Mogadishu, a large city on the east African nation's coast, has endured a lot of violence in recent years.

-Al-Shabaab, an al Qaeda-linked terror group, carried out several deadly car bomb attacks in the city in just the first few months of this year.
+Al-Shabaab, an al Qaeda-linked terror group, has carried out several deadly car bomb attacks in the city this year.

 Somalis also face another threat -- starvation.

-he country is in the midst of a severe drought and 3.1 million people are threatened by famine because of the food shortages and violence, according to reports from the United Nations this year.
+The country is in the midst of a severe drought and 3.1 million people are threatened by famine because of the food shortages and violence, according to reports from the United Nations this year.